This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Pain medicine can make you dizzy or sleepy.
 Prevent falls by calling a caregiver when you want to get out of bed or if you need help.

 - Blood thinners: You may need to take medicine to thin your blood.
 This helps prevent blood clots from forming in your veins.
 This medicine makes it easier for a person to bruise and bleed.
 You will need regular blood tests while you take this medicine.
-Tell your caregiver if you have a bleeding disorder or a history of bleeding or blood clots.
+Tell your healthcare provider if you have a bleeding disorder or a history of bleeding or blood clots.

 - Pressure stockings: These are long, tight stockings that put pressure on your legs to prevent clots after surgery.